trinhngocthuyen/e2e-mobile/README.rst

 ``e2e-mobile`` is a Python package providing convenient setup for end-to-end testing in mobile apps.
 This package is the combined magic of Appium and Pytest.
 It helps us:

 - Write tests once, for both platforms (iOS & Android).
-- Write reusable & readable tests that can be scale to support complex use cases.
+- Write reusable & readable tests that can scale to support complex use cases.

 .. image:: _static/recording.gif